How to shoot better firework photos with your smartphone

 Oh, and make sure the flash is turned off.

 Some smartphones have default camera apps that allow you to do this.
 If not, you have plenty of options.
 On iPhone, check out Manual ($3.99) and ProCamera. ($14.99).
-We also love Halide Mark II (but at $12/year after a free trial, it’s harder to recommend if you don’t take a lot of smartphone photos).
+We also love Halide Mark II (but at $12/year after a free , it’s harder to recommend if you don’t take a lot of smartphone photos).
 On Android, Open Camera (free), Camera FV-5 ($3.95), and ProShot ($4.99) are all also worth checking out.

 Keep your smartphone steady

 If you have a smartphone tripod (we love Joby’s GorillaPod), it’s a good idea to use it.
-Otherwise, go with a slightly shorter shutter speed (say, one or two seconds), hold your smartphone close, and brace your arms against your torso.
+Otherwise, go with a slightly shorter shutter speed (say, one or seconds), hold your smartphone close, and brace your arms against your torso.

 Fireworks in Disney World

-Get set up in advance
+Get set in advance

-If you’re around waiting for the fireworks to start (or even better, are involved in getting the display going) then get your smartphone prepped and ready to go ahead of time.
-Work out where you want to stand, where you want to rest your tripod (or balance your smartphone), and where you need to focus.
+If you’re standing around for the fireworks to start (or even better, are involved in getting the display going) then get your smartphone prepped and ready to go ahead of time.
+Work out where you want to stand, where you want to rest your tripod (or balance your smartphone), and where you need to .
 This is also an opportunity to dial in your settings and try out a few different shutter speeds to see how they work with the environment you’re in.

 Keep shooting

-It’s unlikely you’ll get an firework the first time you tap the shutter button.
+It’s unlikely you’ll get an firework photo the first time you tap the shutter button.
 The tenth, though?
 Much more likely!

-While you likely won’t be able to use burst if you have your shutter speed set to a second or slower, you can still keep tapping away at the shutter button yourself.
+While you likely won’t be able to use mode if you have your shutter speed set to a second or slower, you can keep tapping away at the shutter button yourself.
 However, if you find that’s adding camera shake, consider using a shutter delay (though note, this will make timing your shots a bit trickier).

 The more photos you shoot, the better you’ll get at timing them.
 So don’t be afraid to experiment!
 Depending on your shutter speed, you will need to take your photo sometime between the firework launching and its initial explosion to get the best results.